 Messrs.
-Doddy (elected January 2019), Higginbotham, Ross, Ms. Slotkin (elected September 2019) and Mr. Tanemura are members of the Audit Committee and Mr. Ross serves as Chairman.
-The Audit Committee held eight meetings in 2019.
+Doddy, Higginbotham, Ross, Ms. Slotkin and Mr. Tanemura are members of the Audit Committee and Mr. Ross serves as Chairman.
+The Audit Committee held eight meetings in 2020.

 Nominating and Corporate Governance Committee

 The Nominating and Corporate Governance Committee operates pursuant to the Nominating and Corporate Governance Committee Charter.
 The Nominating and Corporate Governance Committee Charter sets forth the responsibilities of the Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee is responsible for: